iivanoo/covid-apps-observer/data/data_us/reports/resources/com.webmd.android___9.0/report.md

 <img src="3_star_reviews_wordcloud.png" alt="com.webmd.android 3 reviews"/>
 </p>

+> I like the option to add current medications and conditions with the symptom checker, but the majority of my medications and diagnosis don't come up when I write them in the search box so I'm not sure how reliable that feature is, or the app as a whole (though we know it's not meant for a medical diagnosis).<br> :date: __2021-02-16 00:25:54__

 > This is a decent medical app good for simple medical issues.
 I found it doesn't work for me having multiple medical issues.
 It could use a place to enter actual lab results to help with the diagnosis.<br> :date: __2021-02-05 09:03:23__

 > Good app but lately crashing alot on my galaxy since January update.<br> :date: __2021-01-26 18:04:03__